 Grizzly bears are specially adapted to survive the changing seasons.
 During warmer months, they eat a massive amount of food so they can live off body fat during the winter, when food is scarce.
 They may intake 40 kg (90 lbs.) of food each day, gaining over 1 kg (2.2 lbs.) of body weight a day.

 In the fall, as temperatures cool and food becomes scarcer, grizzlies dig dens in the sides of hills.
 They have long rounded claws (the size of human fingers) and a large mass of muscles on their backs that help them dig.
 These characteristics, along with small rounded ears and white-tipped (or “grizzled”) fur, distinguish grizzly bears from black bears.

-The bears settle in their dens to sleep for the winter.
-While it is not classified as a true hibernation (since the bears can wake up during this time), the deep sleep allows the grizzlies to conserve energy.
+In the winter, grizzly bears settle in to their dens and enter a deep sleep called torpor, which allows them to conserve energy.
 Their heart rate slows down from 40 beats per minute to 8, and they do not go to the bathroom at all during these months of slumber.